-It's your big day, but that doesn't mean you can demand that friends and family bend to your will — even the ones who've agreed to be your faithful bridesmaids.
+It's your big day, but that doesn't mean you can demand that friends and family bend to your will—even the ones who have agreed to be your faithful bridesmaids.
 But what if you need your gals to step up to the plate?
-Here's how to make those requests without coming across as a controlling bridezilla.
+Here's how to make those requests without coming across as controlling.

 Start a Group Chat ASAP

 To start off on the right foot, consider launching a group chat via GroupMe or Facebook messenger so you can communicate important details to your maids in a concise but effective way, says Alana Futcher, a Chancey Charm Richmond wedding planner.
 "Your bridesmaids will get frustrated if they aren't told about times and places of events ahead of time but are still expected to be there with last-minute notice," she warns.
 So be sure to layout expectations early on to make the commitments easier for them to plan around.
 This goes for anything from accompanying you while dress shopping to attending multiple bridal showers.
 Don't assume that your friends are always at your beck and call.

 At the same time, don't flood everyone's inboxes with wedding requests, says relationship and etiquette expert April Masini.
 "If you're creating a text tsunami you're going to irritate your bridesmaids and alienate them," she adds.
 One or two emails or texts a day is fine, but keep it to a minimum until it's crunch time the week of the wedding.